Nova-UTD/Nova-UTD.github.io/fall-recruiting/dev-samples.md

 # Pointcloud downsampler
 [<- Back to openings page](/join)

-> Note on submissions: We'll ask for your code sample in an email when we reach out about interviews.
-You should receive this email within 48 hours of your form submission.
-You're welcome to work on it whenever, though!

 ## Overview
 In the course of our research, we frequently encounter unfiltered pointclouds-- that is, 3D scans from our car's sensors that have not been processed.
 These unfiltered pointclouds contain usually contain many more points than we need.